chorankates/hued/README.md

 # writeup

-want to talk to your [Phillips Hue](http://www2.meethue.com/en-us/) lights directly through an HTTP API without registering an application?
+want to talk to your [Philips Hue](http://www2.meethue.com/en-us/) lights directly through an HTTP API without registering an application?

 to turn off the currently-in-use lighting scheme: